9Oc/Squash-P2P-Scriptorium/video/README.md

 `check_idr.py` will determine if a given frame in an h264, hevc, mpeg-2, or vc-1 raw stream is an IDR frame, closed GOP I-frame, or CEP I-frame (respectively).
 IDR frames (h264/hevc bitstreams), closed GOP I-frames (mpeg-2 bitstreams), and CEP I-frames (vc-1 bitstreams) are guaranteed to be safe cut points and merge points when making hybrid video streams.

 MPEG-2 bitstreams will have both the decoded and display order for frames output as MPEG-2 bitstreams do not display frames in the same order they are decoded.
 The output format is: (decode_frame_number, display_frame_number)
-VC-1 bitstreams will have only the decoded order for frames output as parsing the displayed order requires complicated parsing of VC-1 header bytes
+VC-1 bitstreams will have only the decoded order for frames output as parsing the displayed order requires complicated parsing of VC-1 header bytes which I have not spent the time to slog through the VC-1 specification to figure out.

 Dependencies: